jinesh0109/chatAppWithChatgpt/README.md

 # chatAppWithChatgpt

 This is a chat application with chatGPT enabled.
-You can ask any question and it will prompt you with an answer
+Other than normal chatting, you can also ask any question to AiChat and it will prompt you with an answer